Nate Grey: Rescue Mission

-Re-Animator

-After suffering a series of nightmares, Cypher convinced the team to visit Paradise Island, the place where he once died.
-Tensions flared when Nate began to question Cypher's mental stability which led to Danielle Moonstar insulting Nate's low-level telekinesis.
-While Nate admitted that he could still only pick up with telekinesis what he could lift physically, he later demonstrated his new method of telekinetic attack when the team came under attack from the island's Ani-Mates.
+After suffering a series of nightmares, Cypher convinces the team to visit Paradise Island, the place where he was killed.
+Nate questions Cypher's mental stability, which leads to Danielle Moonstar insulting Nate's diminished powers.
+While Nate admits that he could still only pick up with telekinesis what he could lift physically, he later demonstrated his new method of telekinetic attack when the team came under attack from the island's Ani-Mates.
 By focusing his telekinesis into the shape of an X, Nate was able to target his power more precisely.
-The trip proved to be worthwhile when they discovered a plot by the Ani-Mator to return to life in virus form.
-Infected by the virus and fused together, a feverish Nate and Danielle began to acknowledge their attraction to each other.
+The trip proved to be worthwhile when they discovered a plot by the Ani-Mator to resurrect himself.
+Nate's mutant abilities steadily return, allowing him to use his telepathy in small doses.

-The Ani-Mator was defeated but the horrific mission took a toll on the team.
-Noticing the somber mood, Blink took the team for a night out in Madripoor.
-While the rest of the team partied, Nate drifted off by himself, unsure how to act in such a jovial atmosphere.
-Danielle reached out to comfort him and the two finally expressed their feelings for each other with an intimate kiss.